-Keyword Description Examples of Values M/O/C COMMENT Comments (allowed at the beginning of the OPM Metadata).
-(See 7.7 for formatting rules.)
+Keyword Description Examples of Values M/O/C COMMENT Comments (allowed at the beginning of the OPM Metadata). (see Section 7.8 for formatting rules.)
 This is a comment О OBJECT_NAME Spacecraft name for which the orbit state is provided.
-While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use names from the UN Office of Outer Space Affairs designator index (reference [2], which include Object name and international designator of the participant).
-EUTELSAT W1 MARS PATHFINDER STS 106 NEAR M OBJECT_ID Object identifier of the object for which the orbit state is provided.
+While there is no CCSDS-based restriction on the value for this keyword, it is recommended to use names from the UN Office of Outer Space Affairs designator index (reference [3], which include Object name and international designator of the participant).
+Where OBJECT_NAME is not known or cannot be disclosed, the value should be set to UNKNOWN.
+EUTELSAT W1 MARS PATHFINDER STS 106 NEAR UNKNOWN M OBJECT_ID Object identifier of the object for which the orbit state is provided.
 There is no CCSDS-based restriction on the value for this keyword, but values should be the international spacecraft designator as published in the UN Office of Outer Space Affairs designator index (reference [3]).
 Recommended values have the format YYYY-NNNP{PP}, where: YYYY = Year of launch.
-NNN = Three digit serial number of launch in year YYYY (with leading zeros).
+NNN = Three-digit serial number of launch in year YYYY (with leading zeros).
 P{PP} = At least one letter for the identification of the part brought into space by the launch.
 In cases where the asset is not listed in reference 3, the UN Office of Outer Space Affairs designator index format is not used, or the content cannot be disclosed, the value should be set to UNKNOWN.
-2000-052A 1996-068A 2000-053A 1996-008A M CENTER_NAME Origin of the OPM reference frame, which shall be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
+2000-052A 1996-068A 2000-053A 1996-008A UNKNOWN M CENTER_NAME Origin of the OPM reference frame, which shall be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter.
 Natural bodies shall be selected from the accepted set of values indicated in ANNEX B, Section B2.
-EARTH MARS MOON M
+EARTH EARTH BARYCENTER MOON SOLAR SYSTEM BARYCENTER SUN JUPITER BARYCENTER STS 106 EROS M

 Keyword Description Examples of Values M/O/C REF_FRAME Reference frame in which the state vector and optional Keplerian element data are given.
-Select ICRF1 ITRF2000 M from the accepted set of values indicated in ANNEX B, Section B4.
-J2000 TEMEOFDATE REF_FRAME_EPOCH Epoch of reference frame, if not intrinsic to the definition of the reference frame.
-(See 7.5.10 for formatting rules.)
-2001-11-06T11:17:33 2002-204T15:56:23Z O TIME_SYSTEM Time system used for state vector, maneuver, and М covariance data (also see table 3-3).
-Select from the accepted set of values indicated in ANNEX B, Section B3.
+Use of values other than those in 3.2.3.2 should be documented in an ICD.
+ICRF1 ITRF2000 J2000 TEME M REF_FRAME_EPOCH Epoch of reference frame, if not intrinsic to the definition of the reference frame. (see Section 7.5.12 for formatting rules.)
+2001-11-06T11:17:33 2002-204T15:56:23Z С TIME_SYSTEM Time system used for state vector, maneuver, and covariance data (also see Table 3-3).
+Select from the accepted set of values indicated in ANNEX B, Section B3. М